TruckGuard/truck-guard/services/frontend/README.md

 ### 1. What is it?

-The **TruckGuard Frontend** is a modern, responsive web application built with **SvelteKit** and **Tailwind CSS**.
+The **TruckGuard Frontend** is a modern, responsive web application built with **SvelteKit** (Svelte 5) and **Tailwind CSS v4**.
 It serves as the primary interface for operators, administrators, and accountants to manage customs weighing operations.

 ### 2. Purpose & How it Works